klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_getModifiedAccountsByHash <a id="debug_getmodifiedaccountsbyhash"></a>

 Returns all accounts that have changed between the two blocks specified by their block hashes.
-If a block hash is given, it returns accounts changed in the block.
+If `endBlockHash` is not given, it returns the accounts modified in the `startBlockHash`.
 A change is defined as a difference in nonce, balance, code hash, or storage hash.